oracle-livelabs/oci-migration/ecc-hol/query/create-ecc-domain/create-ecc-domain.md

    * ECC Administrator UI should be accessible i.e., you should see the highlighted section in below  screen
-   * Activity audit application should be imported i.e., you should see Activity audit application in home screen as highlighted below
+   * Activity audit application should be imported i.e., you should see Activity audit application in home screen

     ![Validate ECC domain](../images/validateeccdomain6.png "Validate ECC domain")